evollu/react-native-fcm/README.md

 ## Android Configuration

-- As `react-native link` sometimes has glitches, make sure you have this line added
+- As `react-native link react-native-fcm` sometimes has glitches, make sure you have this line added

 ### Edit `android/build.gradle`: